UnMugViolet/UnMugViolet/README.md

 # Hello there ☕

-My name is Paul Jaguin, I'm a web developper.
+My name is Paul Jaguin, I'm a web developer.
 And I keep learing at 42 school.
 I'm working in France, more specifically in Paris.

 <div style="display: flex; align-items: center;">
 Currently learning at <a href="https://42.fr/" target="_blank">42 Paris</a>